 How does clearing work?

-Clearing is quite simple, you need to contact universities directly and talk to them about whether you can be offered a place.
-Look at individual university websites, in most cases, you will be able to call or apply online.
+To make an application through Clearing you need to contact universities directly.
+Look at individual university websites, in most cases you will be able to call or apply online.

-If the university makes you an offer, you will be able to accept it through UCAS.
+If the university makes you an offer, you will accept it through UCAS.
 The main thing is to get in touch.

 How do I see which universities have places in clearing?